 The other practice is that of feeling your body.
-You can do this at any time, when you are sitting at your desk, before falling asleep, or while walking your dog: feel your legs, your weight, your actual, embodied presence.
+You can do this at any time, when you are sitting at your desk, before falling asleep, or while taking a walk: feel your legs, your weight, your actual, embodied presence.
 And if emotions come up, feel them as well.
 Do not try to make them go away, and do not hold on to them either.
-Just let the process work itself out while becoming aware of it.
+Just let the process work itself while lightly being aware of it, without clinging.

 If you are looking for a coach